PeterKellett/project-4/README.md

 2. As a user I would like to view products in a nice concise manner.
 3. As a user I would like to be able to see any testimonials left by previous users.
 4. As a user I would like to be able to contact the company in a simple straightforward way.
-5. As a user I would like to be able to order a particular jersey and spcify it's size.
+5. As a user I would like to be able to order a particular jersey and specify it's size.
-6. As a user I would like to be assured that any contact information provided is dealt in a secure manner.
+6. As a user I would like to be assured that any contact and billing information is dealt with in a secure manner.

 ### As an Owner
-1. As an owner I would like to be able to showcase our products.
+1. As an owner I would like to be able to showcase our products to our customers.
 2. As an owner I would like to be notified of any orders submitted and be able view them as a superuser and that they are not accessible to anybody else.
 3. As an owner I would like to be able to contact the person who submitted the order.
 4. As an owner I would like top be able to keep the final product secure until a verified payment is made whereby the final product is immediately released to the client.
-5. As an owner I would like to be able to gather a testimonial from each client.
+5. As an owner I would like to be able to gather a testimonials from our clients.
 6. As an owner I would like the finished products and the client testimonial to be automatically added to the site showcase area.

 ## Wireframes